mdymel/devblog.dymel.pl/_posts/2016-10-25-angular2-cli-with-aspnet-core-application.markdown

 Using it is much simpler, than configuring the application manually.
 If you are starting a new app, I **strongly recommend** using it.

 # Creating an application
 I will now walk you through the process of creating an app using Visual Studio 2015.
-Whole code is available on [GitHub](https://github.com/mdymel/AspNetCoreAngular2Cli).
+The whole code is available on [GitHub](https://github.com/mdymel/AspNetCoreAngular2Cli).
 Thanks to the input from [Paweł Sołtysiak](https://github.com/soltys), the project is also compatible with VS Code.

 ## Backend project
 Open Visual Studio and create a new ASP.NET Core project called Backend in the new solution.
 Name the solution with your project name.